Head of Music Education

 Tel: +44 (0)20 8305 4444

 Tim Palmer studied at the Liszt Academy, Budapest, the National Centre for Orchestral Studies, Cambridge University and the GSMD.
-He holds a Senior Lectureship in Music Education at Trinity Laban, where he leads teaching and research into the role of the musician in education settings, and into creative teaching in music in Higher Education.
+He is the Head of Music Education at Trinity Laban, where he leads teaching and research into the role of the musician in education settings, and into creative teaching in music in Higher Education.
 His work crosses traditional boundaries between classroom teaching, instrumental/vocal teaching and workshop leading.

 Tim is active as an animateur and music education consultant, and has devised and led education projects for many major arts organisations.
 He was Musician in Residence at the National Maritime Museum for two years, and has a particular interest in collaborative composition across boundaries of culture, genre and ability.
 He is a fellow of the Higher Education Academy.

 Tim also maintains a performing career as an orchestral percussionist/timpanist, and has been guest principal of, amongst others, the BBCSO, the RSNO and the London Sinfonietta, appearing with the latter as a soloist on a number of occasions.
 He is a member of the ground-breaking New Music Players, and specialises in both contemporary music and period instruments.

 Palmer, Tim, Julie Evans and Gary Spruce.
 “Collaborative music teaching and learning with partners beyond the school”.
 In Making Music in the Primary School: whole-class instrumental and vocal teaching, by Nick Beach, Julie Evans and Gary Spruce, 120-128.
 Abingdon: Routledge, 2011

 Palmer, Tim.
 “Assessing Leadership Skills in the Conservatoire.”
 In Developing the Musician: contemporary perspectives on teaching and learning, by Mary Stakelum, 265-290.
 Farnham: Ashgate, 2013